dquadros/RPTerm/README.md

 This is (and will be for a long time) a work in progress.

 The basics are in place: vga, serial and keyboard support.
 Basic terminal emulation is working.
-I'm still revising/rewriting it and it need a lot of testing.
+I'm still revising/rewriting it and it needs a lot of testing.

 Scrolling the screen is done by brute force.
-Having a table with line address will speed it up, but requires changing assembly code in pico_vga (and hopping I will not mess up the timing).
+Having a table with line address will speed it up, but requires changing assembly code in pico_vga (and hoping I will not mess up the timing).

 No configuration yet.
 The plan is to access a configuration (and status) screen with some special key.
-Still have to figure out where to store it: flash, external eeprom or SD card (this would also allow to save and send files, but will need a lot of work).
+Config will be stored in a SD card.
+Special keys will be used to send and receive text files from the SD.